-Extinction Rebellion protesters block street in central Wellington
+Extinction Rebellion protesters block streets in central Wellington

 • Greta Thunberg tweets about New Zealand's climate change protests

-"This is a really really minor disruption in people's lives compared to what is coming and I don't think we are prepared for what is coming.
+"This is a really, really minor disruption in people's lives compared to what is coming and I don't think we are prepared for what is coming.

 "We want people to wake up and to be willing to join us because what we're doing looks like something that is worth doing and not just a bunch of hippies sitting in the street for no reason."